 When it comes to aesthetics, Amazon and Google have taken slightly different approaches that have wound up in almost the same place, with two small puck-like devices covered with fabric and using LED lights to communicate.

-The Nest Mini may not have a clock option, but it still uses LED dots to communicate, and it’s available in chalk, charcoal, coral, and sky.
+The Nest Mini 2 may not have a clock option, but it still uses LED dots to communicate, and it’s available in chalk, charcoal, coral, and sky.
 Again, build quality is excellent, and Nest Mini’s pincushion form gives the device its own identity.
-What sets it apart is the notch on its underside, which allows you to hang it on a wall Google’s designers have even spent time crafting Nest Mini’s circular power adapter, which fits neatly in the hand and protrudes from the wall far less than the Echo Dot’s power supply.
+Google’s recent design upgrade made the nest Mini more eco-friendly too.
+But, what sets it apart is the notch on its underside, which allows you to hang it on a wall.
+Google’s designers have even spent time crafting Nest Mini’s circular power adapter, which fits neatly in the hand and protrudes from the wall far less than the Echo Dot’s power supply.
 There are even clips on the power cable to tidy up any slack.
 These are small touches, yes, but they demonstrate a level of design detail and care that’s the hallmark of a great device.

 Amazon’s Echo Dot has been around much longer than Google’s Nest Mini, so that has given Amazon time to build out a relatively strong ecosystem.
-From calling features, whisper mode, doorbell concierge, and Blueprints that let you make (and even publish) your own Alexa skills, Alexa seems to learn new stuff almost every day.
+Alexa gains more and more features like whisper mode, doorbell concierge, and Blueprints that let you make (and even publish) your own Alexa skills, and Alexa seems to learn new stuff almost every day.
 Alexa’s reminders and routines are getting more advanced too, allowing users to set location-based reminders and create advanced routines (you can have Alexa turn off your lights, wait 15 minutes, and then turn off the TV for instance).
 You can also announce messages through all of your Echo Dots throughout your home.

 Alongside hardware connectivity, both devices can also access “skills” or “actions” that deliver enhanced features like news reports, recipes, reservation bookings, jokes, quizzes, and more.
 Again, the Echo Dot leads here, with a plethora of different types of skills available for the device (some of which you may actually wish to use).
 Google’s offering is certainly smaller at this point but is expanding quickly, adding features like a multilingual mode, a translator mode, and step-by-step cooking instructions.